jeffrey-xiao/competitive-programming/README.md

 Under the contest package, you will find my solutions to various programming contests and practice problems.

-Under the cpp package, you will find C++ programs to various problems.

 TODO LIST:

 Combinatorics

 Data structures
  - R-tree
- - Persistent trees

 Data Compression